 Phone: 617 452 2492

 With ~ 100 publications to date, her work is regularly featured in the scientific and popular press, in museums of Art and Science as well as in textbooks of Perception, Cognition, Computer Vision and Design.
-She is the recipient of a National Science Foundation CAREER Award (2006) in Computational Neuroscience, the 2014 Guggenheim fellowship in Computer Science and the 2016 Vannevar Bush Faculty Fellowship in Cognitive Neuroscience.
+She is the recipient of a 2006 National Science Foundation CAREER Award in Computational Neuroscience, the 2014 Guggenheim fellowship in Computer Science and the 2016 Vannevar Bush Faculty Fellowship in Cognitive Neuroscience.
 She is an elected Fellow of the Association for Psychological Science (APA), and an Osher Fellow of the Exploratorium, San Francisco.
 Since 2015, she is appointed as an Expert at the National Science Foundation, Directorate of Computer & Information Science and Engineering (CISE) in the areas of Computational Neuroscience, Brain and Artificial intelligences.
 Her research programs are funded by the National Science Foundation, the National Security Science and Engineering program, the National Eye Institute, Toyota, IBM, Google and Xerox.
 See her google scholar profile page.